Alexander Lukashenko: Sixth term (2020–2025)

 On 9 May 2021, Lukashenko signed the decree, announced on 24 April 2021, titled "On the Protection of sovereignty and constitutional order."
-The contingency decree states that in the event that the President is unable to perform his duties, martial law will be immediately imposed and presidential power will be transferred to the Security Council, which is widely believed to be made up of strong allies of Lukashenko.
+The contingency decree states that in the event that the president is unable to perform his duties, martial law will be immediately imposed and presidential power will be transferred to the Security Council, which is widely believed to be made up of strong allies of Lukashenko.

-On 24 June 2023, Lukashenko said he had negotiated with Yevgeny Prigozhin with the agreement of Vladimir Putin in ending the Wagner Group rebellion.
-Lukashenko told Wagner that he would be squashed like bugs if he tried to enter Belarus and warned that Putin would never agree to remove top generals, including Defense minister Sergei Shoigu.
+On 24 June 2023, Lukashenko said that with Vladimir Putin's agreement, he had negotiated with Yevgeny Prigozhin to end the Wagner Group rebellion.
+Lukashenko told Prigozhin that they would be squashed like bugs if they tried to enter Belarus by force and warned that Putin would never agree to remove top generals, including Defense minister Sergei Shoigu.
 He promised to accommodate Wagner's troops in Belarus.
-He claimed that Putin desired to destroy the Wagner Group after the mutiny, and he prevented Putin from carrying out the obliteration of the group.
+He claimed that Putin desired to destroy the Wagner Group after the mutiny, and that he had prevented Putin from carrying out the obliteration of the group.
 Lukashenko's rule in the crisis raised his clout internationally.

 On 25 March 2023, Putin announced plans to install Russian tactical nuclear weapons in Belarus.
 On 27 September 2024, Lukashenko publicly warned that Belarus would use nuclear weapons if attacked by the West.